mglagan/mglagan.github.io/README.md

 # Spatial Data Science Portfolio
 Welcome to my Spatial Data Science Portfolio!

-Visit my Spatial Data Science Website in this [Link](https://mglagan.github.io/)
+Visit my Spatial Data Science website through this [Link](https://mglagan.github.io/).

 ### About Me
 Hello!
 I'm Marianne G. Lagan, a senior BS Geodetic Engineering student at the University of the Philippines Diliman.
 My academic journey has sparked in me a strong passion for Spatial Data Science and Geographic Information Systems (GIS) so I’m excited about using these fields to tackle real-world challenges, especially in areas like urban planning and environmental management.